Trump wants Postal Service to charge 'much more' for Amazon shipments

 “We do not see any price hikes in the future.
 However, that is a risk that Amazon is clearly aware of and (it) is building out its distribution (system) aggressively,” he said.

-Amazon has shown interest in the past in shifting into its own delivery service.
+Amazon has shown interest in the past in shifting into its own delivery service, including testing drones for deliveries.
 In 2015, the company spent $11.5 billion on shipping, 46 percent of its total operating expenses that year.

 Amazon shares were down 0.86 percent to $1,175.90 by early afternoon.
 Overall, U.S. stock prices were down slightly on Friday.

-Satish Jindel, president of ShipMatrix Inc., which analyzes shipping data, disputed the idea that the Postal Service charges less than United Parcel Service Inc (UPS.N) and FedEx Corp (FDX.N), the other biggest players in the parcel delivery business in the United States.
+Satish Jindel, president of ShipMatrix Inc, which analyzes shipping data, disputed the idea that the Postal Service charges less than United Parcel Service Inc (UPS.N) and FedEx Corp (FDX.N), the other biggest players in the parcel delivery business in the United States.

 Many customers get lower rates from UPS and FedEx than they would get from the post office for comparable services, he said.